This site is the third half of my brain. Created to help me organize — and hopefully achieve — the many goals I aspire to.

 The content is Copyright © Dwayne Summerfield, unless specifically identified otherwise within the appropriate context; the content is covered under a Creative Commons License.

-Since it is a static site, and I don’t want to employ a lot of cruft to maintain it, I will update it normally on Fridays on a weekly basis.
-Unless something is broken it will be Friday, and though I may work on new material during the week, the material will not appear until the update.
+Since it is a static site, and I don’t want to employ a lot of cruft to maintain it, I will update it as needed thought not an everyday thing.
 The reason for this statement is I delete the entire site and upload it anew each time I update it.
 This only takes about 10 minutes, but if you are on at that time, the site might act funny for a bit.
-Oh, and I might or might not update on Friday — if I have no new material, no update.